 How it Works

 New gesture recognition models can be developed rapidly because only a single example of each desired gesture is required to train the model.
-The Motion Gestures SDK takes care of generating the training dataset from the one provided example of the desired gesture so that developers can skip the long data collection process that is typically required for ML solutions.
-New gestures can be uploaded to the Motion Gestures SDK directly from the MPLAB environment by using MPLAB Data Visualizer and the Machine Learning Plugin.
+The Motion Gesture's Software Development Kit (SDK) takes care of generating the training dataset from the one provided example of the desired gesture so that developers can skip the long data collection process that is typically required for ML solutions.

 The eight distinct gestures that the demo library is trained to recognize are shown below.
 The start of each gesture is marked by a dot and the end of the gesture is marked with an arrow.
 Recognition is path-dependent.
 Refer to the gesture definitions to see how each gesture should be drawn.
 Keep in mind that the finger should not be lifted until the gesture is complete.